zhangdoa/InnocenceEngine/README.md

 Tested under version 10.13.6

-Prerequisites: CMake 3.10 or higher + XCode 9.4.1 or higher
+Prerequisites: CMake 3.10 or higher + Clang 7.0 or higher

 Run following scripts in a sequence: